RIOJA. JWST and ALMA unveil the inhomogeneous and complex ISM structure in a star-forming galaxy at $z=6.81$: Discussion

 A common assumption in deriving nebular physical parameters is that all emission lines originate from a homogeneous ionized gas with uniform electron density and temperature (see \citealt{Kewley19} and references therein).
 However, the critical density of \oiii88 ($n_{\rm e,crit} = 510~{\rm cm^{-3}}$) is approximately 3–4 orders of magnitude lower than those of \oiii4364 ($3.0 \times 10^6~{\rm cm^{-3}}$) and \oiii5008 ($6.8 \times 10^5~{\rm cm^{-3}}$) (e.g., \citealp{Osterbrock06, Draine11}).
-This large difference in critical densities suggests that the \oiii88, \oiii5008, and \oiii4364 lines may originate from physically distinct ionized gas phases with different densities and temperatures.
+This large difference in critical densities suggests that the \oiii88, \oiii5008, and \oiii4364 lines may originate from physically distinct ionized gas conditions with different densities and temperatures.

 We tested this possibility by examining the spatial and kinematic distributions of the \oiii5008 and \oiii88 lines.
 As shown in Figure~\ref{apdx_fig:OIII_RadialProfile} (Appendix~\ref{appendix2}), the radial profiles of the two lines are consistent within uncertainties, indicating no significant spatial segregation at the current ALMA resolution.
 Similarly, Figure~\ref{apdx_fig:OIII_LineProfile} in Appendix~\ref{appendix3} shows that the spectral profiles of the two lines are broadly consistent, although the \oiii88 line appears marginally broader.
-These results do not provide evidence for spatial or kinematic separation between the emitting regions.
+These results do not provide evidence for spatial or kinematic separation between the emitting regions at the given spatial and spectral resolutions of the current data.
+Moreover, we do not find any velocity components that are detected in the \oiii88 line but absent in the \oiii5008 line, which would otherwise be expected if dust attenuation played a major role.
+This further supports our conclusion in \S~\ref{subsec:discussion_dust} that inhomogeneously distributed dust is not the primary cause of the observed discrepancy.